mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 Second, we specify the main table.
 Third, we specify the table that the main table joins to.
 The below Venn Diagram illustrates the working of PostgreSQL LEFT JOIN clause:
-For the sake of this article we will be using the sample DVD rental database, which is explained here and can be downloaded by clicking on this link in our examples.
-Now, let’s look into a few examples.
-Example 1:
-Here we will use the LEFT JOIN clause to join the “film” table to the “inventory” table.
+Example 1: Here we will use the LEFT JOIN clause to join the “film” table to the “inventory” table.
 SELECT
 	film.film_id,
 	film.title,
 	inventory_id
 FROM
 	film
 LEFT JOIN inventory ON inventory.film_id = film.film_id;
 <!-- ================================================================== -->
-Example 2:
-Here we will use the LEFT JOIN clause to join the “film” table to the “inventory” table and use the WHERE clause to filter out films that are not in the inventory supply.
+Example 2: Here we will use the LEFT JOIN clause to join the “film” table to the “inventory” table and use the WHERE clause to filter out films that are not in the inventory supply.
 SELECT
 	film.film_id,
 	film.title,
 	inventory_id
 FROM
 	film
 LEFT JOIN inventory ON inventory.film_id = film.film_id
 WHERE
 	inventory.film_id IS NULL;
 ```
 ## Working with JOINS & Schemas: PostgreSQL – INNER JOIN
 %